 There were no government restrictions on academic freedom or cultural events.

 b.
 Freedoms of Peaceful Assembly and Association

 The constitution and law provide for the freedoms of peaceful assembly and association, and the government generally respected these rights.

 c.
 Freedom of Religion

-The constitution and law provide for freedom of movement, foreign travel, emigration, and repatriation, and the government generally respected these rights in practice.
-The government cooperated with the UN Office of the High Commissioner for Refugees (UNHCR) and other humanitarian organizations in protecting and assisting refugees, returning refugees, asylum seekers, and other persons of concern.
+The law provides for freedom of internal movement, foreign travel, emigration, and repatriation, and the government generally respected these rights.
+The government cooperated with the Office of the UN High Commissioner for Refugees (UNHCR) and other humanitarian organizations in providing protection and assistance to internally displaced persons, refugees, returning refugees, asylum seekers, stateless persons, or other persons of concern.

 Elections and Political Participation

 Recent Elections: In the 2015 regional and local council elections, the ruling Swapo party won 112 of 121 regional council seats and gained control of 54 of 57 local districts.
 Voting proceeded in an orderly and effective manner with no reports of politically motivated violence or voter intimidation.
 In the 2014 presidential and parliamentary elections, voters elected Swapo candidate Hage Geingob president with 87 percent of the vote.
 Swapo candidates won 77 of the 96 elected seats (there are also eight appointed seats) in the National Assembly, the lower house of parliament.
 International observers characterized the elections in 2014 and 2015 as generally free and fair.